Revelate123/structures/docs/source/index.rst

 Welcome to the documentation for **Toms Structures!**

-blurb
+``toms-structures`` is an unofficial python package companion to AS 3700 2018 Masonry Structures. ``toms-structures`` can be used to determine masonry element capacities in accordance with AS 3700.

 Check out the :doc:`installation` section for further information.

 .. note::
-   This project is under active development
+   This project is under active development.
+   Additional standards may be added in the future.

 Contents
 --------